-Electricity from the grid amounts to $\underline{\in 0.70}$ per Wa.
-So, an average use of approximately 375 W electricity approximately amounts to $\underline{\in 250}$ per year.
+Suppose, electricity from the grid amounts about $\notin 0.70$ per Wa.
+So, an average use of approximately 375 W electricity approximately amounts to € 250 per year.
 In this example the solar energy earn to repay time exclusive interest is already approximately 3000/250 per year = 12 year.
 Concerning peak loads it is better to cover only a part of the needed domestic electricity by solar energy and deliver back the rest to the electricity grid avoiding efficiency losses by charging and discharging batteries.
 It decreases the earn to repay time.